-Sexual Harassment of Students Prohibited
+Sexual Harassment of District Staff Prohibited

-This district is committed to a positive and productive education free from discrimination, including sexual harassment.
-This commitment extends to all students involved in academic, educational, extracurricular, athletic, and other programs or activities of the school, whether that program or activity is in a school facility, on school transportation or at a class or school training held elsewhere.
+This district is committed to a positive and productive working environment free from discrimination, including sexual harassment.
+This commitment extends to all employees and other persons involved in academic, educational, extracurricular, athletic, and other programs or activities of the school, whether that program or activity is in a school facility, on school transportation, or at a class or school training held elsewhere.